🙋♂️ I'm open for freelance offers.

 My own website based on this new template :

-This repository will sometimes be updated with new features (not present in the original repository)
+This repository will sometimes be updated with new features (not present in the original repository) All this can sometimes seem obsessive regarding the UI and details, -maybe too neat or a little overkill- but I also use this repository as a play and learning space.

 For now :

-• Multi-authors feature for "about" section: each author can have it's own about page available inside a dropdown menu on large screens, or displayed directly on small screens.
+Multi-authors feature for "about" section: each author can have it's own about page available inside a dropdown menu on large screens, or displayed directly on small screens.
 If you want to turn it off and only use the "normal", classical about section, go to sitemetadata.js and set multiauthors to false.
 In any case, your main author now needs to have the field "default" set to true.

-• Featured section on home page for posts you want to pin to top : set featured to true (max two posts by default, can be modified in Featured.tsx file, in app folder) The program will pick the latest two posts with "featured : true."
+Featured section on home page for posts you want to pin to top : set featured to true (max two posts by default, can be modified in Featured.tsx file, in component folder) The program will pick the latest two posts with "featured : true."
 If no featured posts are available, this section will simply not be displayed!

-• Each tag now has its own pagination!
+Each tag now has its own pagination!
 If the number of posts is greater than the one you have defined (by default, set to 5) then a new page is automatically created for subsequent posts including the same tag.

-• Waline comment system now supported!
+Waline comment system now supported!
 It's probably the best open source comment system right now, with even i18n and many other great features!
 First, follow the official tutorial to set up the comments database and your vercel server.
 There's many options available, so take the time to read their documentation.
 Since it's Vue based, it's still compatible with Next.js, and I created a new comment component.
 You'll find it in "walinecomponents" folder.
 I also added a new css file, and you can modify the style here if needed.
 Once you have deployed your application for comments, modify the sitemetadata.js file.
 Set "iscomments" property to false, set "iswaline" to true and set the url of your comments server accordingly in "walineServer".
 If your language is not supported by waline, make a PR to their repository or ask them kindly to add your own translation (provide it yourself first).
 This is what I did for supporting french, and this how we work in open source world!

-• I know it's a frequently asked feature request in the original repository, so : series for your posts is now supported, see the deployed demo!
+Series for your posts is now supported, see the deployed demo!

 Example of including this new feature :